Bianca Urbanke

-Bianca Urbanke-Rösicke (born 17 September 1967 in Ludwigsfelde, Germany) is a German handball player.
+Bianca Urbanke-Rösicke (born 17 September 1967) is a German handball player.
 She was a part of the German team that won the 1993 World Women's Handball Championship.
 She also participated at the 1992 Summer Olympics, where the German national team placed fourth.

 Career

 Bianca Urbanke started playing handball aged 6 at BSG Lok Rangsdorf.
 In 1980 she joined the Kinder- und Jugendsportschule, which had a connection to ASK Vorwärts Frankfurt, one of the strongest teams in DDR in the 1980's.
 She joined ASK Vorwärts Frankfurt at the age of 15.

 From the 1985-86 season she played in the first team, where she played together with Silke Fittinger and Katrin Krüger.
 She won three DDR-championships with the club.

 After the fall of the Berlin Wall she joined Bayer Leverkusen.
 Here she won the 1990-91 DHB-Pokal.

 In 1993 she joined reigning champions TV Lützellinden for a single season, before rejoining Frankfurter HC.
 With Lützellinden she finished second in the Bundesliga.

 In 1999 she joined Spanish team Ferrobus Mislata.
 Here she won the EHF Cup and the Spanish Cup.

 In 2001 she returned to Germany and Frankfurter HC, which played in the 2nd Bundesliga at the time.
 In 2001-02 the club was promoted again to the Bundesliga with Urbanke as the key player.
 In the 2002-03 season they finished 4th in the Bundesliga and won the DHB-Pokal.
 Aged 35 Urbanke was the top scorer in the Bundesliga and won the player of the season award.
 In the 2003-04 season FHC won the German championship, and Urbanke was once again named the player of the year.
 Afterwards she retired from handball, but made a comeback in March 2005 for the second tier team Thüringer HC, where she played the rest of the season.